xtuml/mc/doc/notes/9947_type_decl/9947_typeorder_int.md

 between domain and reference.
 This association is used to collect references against a domain for project renderings.  `type.name` is a key but only for types within the scope of a single domain.

+6.3 Forward Declaration Grouping
+It is noted that forward declarations are emitted as needed to break cycles.
+This results in forward declarations and type definitions being emitted in a mixed fashion.
+According to the grammar and parsers this seems to be O.K.
+If it becomes a requirement to group forward declarations together ahead of type definitions, additional work will be required.

 ### 7. Unit Test